mcdulltii/mcdulltii.github.io/_posts/2020-07-05-CDDC20-Writeups WG3 - WG1.markdown

 After trying out the edge cases to this first input parsing, it is found to work on inputting `7`, instead of the required range `1 to 5`

-By inputting `7`, the RSA decryption in the binary will store the same modulus when decrypting a message
+(Will add on to this ltr)

-As such, we are able to obtain the flag using common modulus attack, as shown in [stackexchange](https://crypto.stackexchange.com/questions/16283/how-to-use-common-modulus-attack)
+As such, we are able to obtain the flag using common modulus attack

 Flag: `CDDC20{RSA_and_euclidean_fun}`